 Nature Lover: He has been described as a "true outdoors man".

 Nerves of Steel: Sees that hungry, strong, adult wolves are coming?
-Keeps his cool, while telling Sven to run and manages to push one away with just his foot.
+Keeps his cool, while telling Sven to run and manages to kick one away with just his foot.

 Nice Hat: The hat he is seen with is a standard hat for ice harvesters.

-Noble Male, Roguish Male: As the rogue, with Hans.
-Subverted, as Hans's true character is Machiavellian and uses the noble ruse as a tool to usurp the throne, while Kristoff's persona was implied by the trolls to have been created to protect himself and hide his inner kindness and goodness.
+Noble Male, Roguish Male: As the rough, ill-tempered troll's kid, he appears to be the Roguish male to Hans' Noble Male.
+It's subverted, as Hans's true character is Machiavellian and uses the noble ruse as a tool to usurp the throne, while Kristoff's persona was implied by the trolls to have been created to protect himself from being hurt emotionally and hide his inner kindness and goodness.

 Nose Nuggets: Claims that all guys eat their boogers. note The views and opinions expressed by Kristoff in the film that all men eat their own boogers are solely his own and do not necessarily reflect the views or opinions of The Walt Disney Company or the filmmakers.
 Neither The Walt Disney Company nor the filmmakers make any representation of the accuracy of any such views and opinions.